ThaoPN/labelImgWithOpenPose/README.md

 Click on ```Open Dir``` button to open folder contain images, the app will automate load txt files in keypoints folder and draw that pose on images.

 ## extractKeypointsAndClassifier.py:
-After get keypoints then we feed it into a classify graph and save results to XML file
+After get keypoints then we feed it into a classifier graph (use a DNN-based classifier) and save results to XML file

 ### Run with argument